KAKAURIDZE-N-ONE/TBC-project/README.md

 Just to be clear my website has all the functionalities as the original one.

-You must refresh page every time you change width in inspect element.
+You must refresh page every time you change width in inspect element as original one.